bartoli/dataStr/README.md

 - EV1 comes with a hash of some specific data of the repo to prove ownership

 ## Permissions
-The owner can give various access permissions to a user.
-Each granted permissions creates some data, and a hash of that data is given to the user.
+The owner can give various access permissions to a user.<br>
+Each granted permissions creates some data, and a hash (with the owner's private key) of that data is given to the user.
 The owner can then revoke those permissions.

-P2P events:
-The sharer registers a repository of data, with optional subdirectories and versions support

-The repository can be public or private

-When private, the sharer creates keys that allow read and/or write access to parts of the repository.

-Keys are sent by pair.
-- K1: One key allows to show that you have access authorization.
-It is used to decrypt the data paths in the data requests
-- K2: One allows to decrypt the data received by the repo
+Data access can ONLY be granted by the owner<br>
+Permissions can be shared as read only data so other users who have the repository data can share it. _The owner must be aware that permission revocation will not be instantly braoadcasted to everyone before allowing shared repository broadcasting_

+## Onboarding
+The process of giving access to a user is not part of the p2p exchanges.
+An API provides the functionality, and gives back som data to provide the user.
+This can be integrated any way you wish

+## Data integrity
+When acces is granted, the owner shares with a user a hash of a specific range of data (randomly chosen for that specific user) of the repository.
+This is in randomly generated 1MB chunk of data that all broadcasters will have to store permanently.<br>
+A user can query broadcasters for the hash of their test range, and depending on the response, know if data was altered, or it they just pretend to have it.
+Any user,broadcaster,owner, will also regularly do requests for random ranges.
+Not only on the _bootstrap data_, also on the actual shared data that it already has in the form of pretend data requests to multiple users.
+If local data corruption si detected, data will be re-downloaded.
+If suspicious data are sent on multiple intervals by a same broadcaster, that broadcaster will be blacklisted by that user (or it's access will be revoked if it's a test by the owner)
+When a user or the owner detects wrong returns, it signals the broadcaster of potential data loss, so he has an opportunity to update.
+After multiple errors detected by the oswner, the suspicious broadcaster might have access revocated.

+## Data property
+A owner should consider that any data it shared is now also the property of the user it shared read access with.
+Any user has a 'one-click' option to create a fork of a repository it has a copy of, with all the initial data except for owner-signed metadata (permissions,..) that will be reset